mozilla/node-convict/packages/convict/README.md

 [![NPM version](http://img.shields.io/npm/v/convict.svg)](https://www.npmjs.org/package/convict)

-Convict expands on the standard pattern of configuring node.js applications in a way that is more robust and accessible to collaborators, who may have less interest in digging through imperative code in order to inspect or modify settings.
+Convict expands on the standard pattern of configuring node.js applications in a way that is more robust and accessible to collaborators, who may have less interest in digging through code in order to inspect or modify settings.
 By introducing a configuration schema, convict gives project collaborators more **context** on each setting and enables **validation and early failures** for when configuration goes wrong.

 ## Features